We accept PayPal, Visa & Mastercard

 Carmen

-Aguirre is a Chilean-Canadian author, actor, and playwright, a
+Aguirre is a Chilean-born Canadian author, actor, and playwright

-extensively in North and South America.
-She has written and
+who has worked extensively in North and South America.
+The founder of

-co-written over twenty plays.
-As an actor, she has over eighty film,
+But Here.
+As an actor, she has over eighty film, television, and

 |